sifive/block-pio-sifive/README.md

   ```
   The `imp` instance of the top-level block instantiates our verilog module
   using a Chisel BlackBox.
 It instantiates interface nodes that correspond to
-  the buses described in the `duh` document and connects them the ports of the
+  the buses described in the `duh` document and connects them to the ports of the
   blackbox according to the port-map from the `duh` document.
 The
   `N${moduleName}Top` module that wraps the `imp` instance contains any
   necessary adapters such as TileLink-to-AXI4 adapters.